Riem Arcaden: Social responsibility

-As a major focal point of Messestadt Riem, the Riem Arcaden also assume their social responsibility for the neighbourhood: the numerous events in and around the shopping centre serve as a meeting place for visitors and residents alike.
+Numerous events in and around the shopping centre serve as a meeting place for visitors and residents alike.
 Together with local schools, kindergartens and social initiatives, the Riem Arcaden are involved in various charitable projects.

 Riem Arcaden City Quarter

-The about 26,000 visitors per day can conveniently park their cars in the car park belonging to the centre with 2,700 parking spaces and, if desired, have them cleaned during their visit.
-Electric cars can be charged at one of the charging stations provided.
-In addition to the mall, the Riem Arcaden city quarter offers 30,000 m² of office space, 62 flats and a Novotel hotel with around 278 rooms and a hotel of the Motel One chain with 310 rooms.
+Around 26,000 people visit each day.
+The centre's car park has 2,700 parking spaces and a valeting service.
+Electric car charging stations are provided.
+In addition to the mall, the Riem Arcaden city quarter offers 30,000 m² of office space, 62 flats and a Novotel hotel with around 278 rooms and a Motel One hotel which has 310 rooms.

-Transportation connection
+Transport

-The transportation connections to the Riem Arcades is ensured by the Bundesautobahn 94 and the U-Bahn station Messestadt-West (right outside the main entrance).
-In addition to the underground line U2, bus lines 139, 189, 190, 234, 263 and 264 also stop there.
+Riem Arcades can be accessed via Bundesautobahn 94 and the U-Bahn station Messestadt-West (right outside the main entrance). underground line U2, bus lines 139, 189, 190, 234, 263 and 264 also stop there.